File a New Hampshire DBA yourself with our simple step-by-step guide. It’s free and easy!

 The last final step is to send in the completed form to the Secretary of State’s office for the approval of your New Hampshire DBA application.

 A filing fee of $50.00 should be enclosed together with the application form.
-The address where you can mail your ‘doing business as’ in New Hampshire form is found on the actual form as well.
-Here’s to a great and prosperous year ahead for your new official DBA.
+The address where you can mail your form is found on the actual form as well.
+After that, await confirmation and you’re all set.

 Note that this guide is not a legal document or advice.
-It is just an informational guide that helps you file a New Hampshire DBA.
-If you’re looking into the legal specifics involving in a NH DBA or the process of starting a business in New Hampshire, always seek the expert advice of a business lawyer.
+If you’re looking into the legal specifics involving in a NH DBA or the process of starting a business in New Hampshire, speak with a local business lawyer.